 With the leaves turning brown and the days shortening, you definitely get a sense that autumn has arrived.
-And yesterday, on a dry, mellow afternoon, we took a wander around the Autumn Fair.
+And yesterday, on a dry, mellow afternoon, we took a wander around the Autumn Fair in Belfast.
 It seemed like a lovely way to mark the start of this gorgeous season and to embrace all things autumnal.

-Set in the grounds of the beautiful Botanic Gardens in Belfast, the fair is an event for all the family, with food and drink stalls, live music and lots of activities for children.
-There is also a marquee filled with floral and horticultural exhibits, celebrating the ‘ best in class’ of the season, from giant leeks and marrows, to prize winning pompom dahlias, jars of locally made honey and pretty floral displays.
+Set in the grounds of the beautiful Botanic Gardens in Belfast, the autumn fair is an event for all the family, with food and drink stalls, live music and lots of activities for children.
+There is also a marquee filled with floral and horticultural exhibits, celebrating the ‘ best in class’ of the season.
+From giant leeks and marrows, to prize winning pompom dahlias and jars of locally made honey, there is certainly plenty to see.

 And, although the roses are fading now, their floral scent still hung in the air as I walked by.